is to make disciples for Christ and share God’s grace in our community.

 OUR COMMITMENT TO INCLUSION

-The Worldwide United Methodist Church has been in much-publicized disagreement about marriage, ordination, and inclusion of LGBT persons.
+The Worldwide United Methodist Church has been in much-publicized disagreement about marriage, ordination, and inclusion of LGBTQ+ persons.
 While this is ongoing, Kyle United Methodist Church has for some time been committed to being a safe, welcoming place for all people.
-As Christians, we believe that we are one in the Spirit, and so we are committed to racial reconciliation, the full participation of people of all genders, and peace among all people.
+As Christians, we believe that we are one in the Spirit, and so we are committed to racial reconciliation, the full participation of people of all genders and sexual orientations, and peace among all people.

 Who We Are as United Methodists